genos-ai/research_papers/ai_threats_and_opportunities_v3.md

 The challenges are immense: ASI might pursue goals that conflict with human survival if not perfectly aligned.
 The power gap between ASI and human control could render traditional governance mechanisms ineffective.

 **Real-World Examples:**
-- **Speculative Scenarios:** Think tanks and futurists have debated “control problems” and existential risks, with some proposing detailed safety measures, though no real-world ASI exists yet.
+- **Speculative Scenarios:** Think tanks and futurists have debated "control problems" and existential risks, with some proposing detailed safety measures, though no real-world ASI exists yet.
 - **Investment in Safety:** Research funding is increasingly directed toward ensuring that as AI advances, safety and alignment remain paramount.

----

 ### Global Governance & Cooperation for AGI
 **Description:**